 That’s the million-dollar question.
-Everyone wants to know how if they can get rid of the dimpled mess.
-The short answer is NO. Treatments are available, but all too often these so called solutions are neither immediate or long lasting.
+Everyone wants to know how they can get rid of the dimpled mess.
+The short answer is NO. Treatments are available, but all too often these so-called solutions are neither immediate nor long-lasting.

 A ton of over-the-counter products available in the beauty aisle claim to eliminate this undesirable textured skin.
 Unfortunately, there is little or no research that shows any of these costly creams permanently reduce cellulite.
 Also, these products usually contain caffeine or aminophylline and require constant reapplication.